The policy framework

 Once you understand the risks to your organisation’s information, you need to design fit-for-purpose security measures.
 These measures should be proportionate to your risks and in line with your risk appetite.

-• Know and address the points where your information could face critical risks.
+• Address the points where your information could face critical risks

 Validate your security measures